Battery-Intelligence-Lab/bil-jekyll-rtd-theme/README.md

 ## Usage

-Documentation that can guide how to create with Github pages, please refer to [rundocs.io](https://rundocs.io) for details
+Documentation that can guide how to create with Github pages, please refer to [rundocs.io]() for details.
+NOTE: the link is deleted as it is forwarding to another website now!

 ## Features